- What is a Learning Community?

 A: These numbers refer to the amount of credit units you will receive once you’ve completed the course.
 A course with “.3” means it runs for one term only (ie: Sept-Dec).
 A “.6” means that the course runs for the full academic year, or two terms in length (ie: Sept-April).
 If your LC includes ENG 110.6 you will automatically be registered in both term one and two.

 A: No. Once you sign up for a Learning Community (LC), you will be registered by staff at the University in the classes associated with the LC you chose.
 The registration will not occur automatically; however, your space in the three sections is reserved after you sign up.
-Your actual registration in PAWS will show up when registration opens for first year students on June 22, 2013.
+Your actual registration in PAWS will show up when registration opens for first year students in June, 2015.
 Check your Registration channel in PAWS to see your class schedule – when the registrations have been completed you will see the courses and times there.

 A: Students can register in up to 5 classes (i.e. 15 credit units) per term.
 To be considered a full time student, you must register in at least 3 courses (i.e. 9 credit units) in a term.
 The LC courses make up 6 or 9 credit units in Term 1.
 Students who sign up for the LC will be registered in the classes.
 Once registration opens for first-year students, you will register for the rest of your classes.
 When making your schedule, ensure that the times of your additional classes don’t overlap with the times of your Learning Community classes, labs, tutorials, and weekly LC Hour.